Scotland in 1969 |

 -- I selected 5 players from Celtic and 4 from Glasgow Rangers.
 Three were selected from other Scottish clubs.
 Ten other players were based in the English league.

 -- All 5 players from Celtic were members of "Lisbon Lions" that won the European Cup in 1967.
 That season, they also reached the Final of the European Cup before losing to Feyenoord.
-In the semifinal, they met and eliminated Leeds United in the first ever all-British tie in the tournament history.
+In the semifinal, they met and eliminated Leeds United in the first ever all-British tie in the tournament's history.
 Billy Bremner described Jimmy Johnstone's performance in the series as "one of the greatest exhibitions I have ever seen".
-Jimmy Johnstone whom I considered is one of the top five greatest ever right wingers in the history of British football was in top form.
+Jimmy Johnstone, a player I regard as one of the top five greatest right wingers in British football history, had exceptional form during this period.

--- Scotland qualified for the 1974 World Cup Finals.
+-- In 1970, Scotland had not qualified for the World Cup Finals since 1958.
+They would qualified for the next four World Cup Finals after the 1970.
 Denis Law, Jimmy Johnstone, Billy Bremner and Peter Cormack from this 1970 projected team went to the 1974 Finals.
-Scotland would qualify the next four tournaments as well.

--- Scotland have never advanced beyond the first round of the World Cup Finals competition.
-They have missed out on progressing to the second round three times on goal difference: in 1974, when Brazil edged them out; in 1978, when the Netherlands progressed; and in 1982, when the Soviets qualified.
+Scotland has historically been unable to progress beyond the first round of the World Cup Finals competition.
+They narrowly missed out on advancing to the second round three times, losing on goal difference: in 1974 to Brazil, in 1978 to the Netherlands, and in 1982 to the Soviet Union.

 -- I also created an United Kingdom World Cup 1970 team.
 I put Bobby Moore, Bobby Charlton, George Best, Denis Law, Gordon Banks and Pat Jennings on the same team in their prime.